Sanglorian/orcus/Orcus - Artworks.md

 [Lord of Violence and Ratman](https://opengameart.org/content/the-free-monsters) by Justin Nichol are released under the Creative Commons Attribution-ShareAlike 3.0 license.

+Orcus Cover Art by Justin Nichol is released under the Creative Commons Attribution-ShareAlike 4.0 license.

 ### Beth Trott

 The Phrenic Scourge, Tunnel Brute and Ophiduan by Beth Trott are released under the Open Game License.
 See the entry for *The Iconic Bestiary: Classics of Fantasy* and [this exchange with the author](https://www.enworld.org/threads/lions-den-press-the-iconic-bestiary-classics-of-fantasy.126842/#post-2165834) for more details.